x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mailbox-audit-logging/mailbox-audit-logging.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 29b67d58-eef9-4ad4-863f-562405ea8794
-description: "Summary: Learn about the specific logon types and user actions that can be audited when you enable mailbox audit logging for user mailboxes in Exchange Server 2016 and 2019."
+description: "Summary: Learn about the specific logon types and user actions that can be audited when you enable mailbox audit logging for user mailboxes in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Mailbox audit logging in Exchange Server